 Each year, 1.6 to 3.8 million concussions result from sports/recreation injuries in the United States.
 Sports concussion can affect athletes of any age, gender, or type or level of sport played.
 While most concussions result in full recovery, some can lead to more severe injuries if not identified early and treated properly.

-The American Academy of Neurology (AAN) is the world’s largest association of neurologists.
-A neurologist is a doctor with specialized training in diagnosing, treating, and managing disorders of the brain and nervous systems such as concussion, Alzheimer’s disease, stroke, migraine, multiple sclerosis, Parkinson’s disease, and epilepsy.
+The American Academy of Neurology is the world's largest association of neurologists.
+A neurologist is a doctor with specialized training in diagnosing, treating, and managing disorders of the brain and nervous system such as concussion, Alzheimer's disease, stroke, migraine, multiple sclerosis, Parkinson's disease, and epilepsy.

-The AAN—the trusted authority on sports concussion—is committed to providing resources necessary to help physicians, coaches, athletes, and parents better understand, prevent, identify, diagnose, and treat this serious health issue.
+As the trusted authority on sports concussion, the AAN is committed to providing these resources necessary to help physicians, coaches, athletes, and parents better understand, prevent, identify, diagnose, and treat this serious health issue.